-Australian Shepherd is a one of the most popular pure dog breed originated from United States.
-This is a medium-sized breed of dog also known as “Aussie”.
+Australian Shepherd is one of the most popular pure dog breeds originated from the United States.
+He is a medium-sized breed of dog also known as “Aussie.”
 Like all working breeds, Aussies have considerable energy and drive and usually need a job to keep them occupied.

 If you own a beautiful Australian Shepherd and would like to share information with us or have pictures that you would like to be included in our dog gallery, we would love to hear from you.
 Contact here.

 - How to take care?